frankiesanjana/all-about-penguins/README.md

 - A contact form to ask about further information, for the user who is particularly interested in the subject matter

 The following elements were considered but ultimately deemed to be out of scope of the current website.
 They could be added to a future version:
-- Additional factual information about penguins: excluded because it could have led to 'information overload' with too much information for users to absorb
+- Additional factual information about penguins: excluded because it could have led to 'information overload' with too much information for users to absorb.
-- A quiz for users to test their knowledge and win a prize: excluded because it is not effective to design a quiz with the HTML and CSS technologies used in this project; it would be better with JavaScript, which is beyond the scope of this project
+- A quiz for users to test their knowledge and win a prize: excluded because it is not effective to design a quiz with the HTML and CSS technologies used in this project; it would be better with JavaScript, which is beyond the scope of this project.

 ### Plane 3: Structure